EDUCBA Logo

 • filter(): This function mainly works when you want to modify the existing array and create a new one.
 It will transform the existing values with the new condition.

-• every(): This function mainly used for testing purposes.
+• every(): This function is mainly used for testing purposes.
 It checks for every element in an array that is true or not.

-• indexOf(): As we have seen that array has an index value.
+• indexOf(): As we have seen, that array has an index value.
 This method returns the index of an element in an array.

 • map(): This function returns the new array.
 And this new array is the output of the condition provided in the map.

-• reverse(): As the name suggests it simply makes the array in reverse format.
+• reverse(): As the name suggests, it simply makes the array in reverse format.

 • reduceRight(): It applies to the array to reduce the array elements from the right. /it reduces the given array to a single value.